cmonsalve1/Getting-and-Cleaning-data-project-/CodeBook.md

 *Encode the vector a"allData" s a factor: allData$activity <- factor(allData$activity...)

-*Create a file with: write.table(allData.mean, "tidy.txt"
+*Create a file with: write.table(allData.mean, "tidy.txt"...)